 Mid-hump overdrive pedals are important for three main reasons, which are as follows:

-However despite that, I think it is worth including it as a separate category here.
+Despite that however, I think it is worth including this as a separate category here.
 Most overdrive pedals have fairly basic EQ shaping controls.
 Yet there are those that come with options to shape the bass, treble and presence.
-And some pedals provide further options to alter the amount of gain in the signal and adjust the type of clipping the pedal produces.
+Some pedals provide yet further options to alter the amount of gain in the signal and adjust the type of clipping the pedal produces.

 Having the option to control and tweak your EQ helps to reduce this risk.
 You can increase the treble, reduce the bass and tighten up the mids etc. This gives you more control over your tone, and stops it from becoming too unruly, even as you increase the gain.